FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 ### 7.2 Download AWS IoT Device Tester

 The latest version of IDT can be downloaded from the [public documentation page](https://docs.aws.amazon.com/freertos/latest/userguide/dev-test-versions-afr.html).
-This reference implementation only supports test suites FRQ_2.2.0 or later.
+This repository only supports test suites FRQ_2.2.0 or later.

 ### 7.3 Configure AWS IoT Device Tester